-- Approving/denying payment of the travel claim in a timely manner.
+- Approving/denying payment of the travel expense report in a timely manner.

 - Denying expenses not directly related to official University business.

-Each University Department assigns at least one person (can be more than one) to be the travel custodian for the department, and each Grant Principal Investigator (PI) assigns a custodian for their grant travel documents.
-The Travel Custodian name(s) and contact information are to be emailed to the Travel Office.
-The travel custodian is responsible for:
+Each University Department assigns at least one person (can be more than one) to be the travel delegate for the department, and each Grant Principal Investigator (PI) assigns a delegate for their grant travel documents.
+The travel delegate is responsible for:

-- Reading, understanding, and conforming to the CSU Stanislaus Travel Policy and Travel Procedures.
+- Reading, understanding, and conforming to the Stanislaus State Travel Policy and Travel Procedures.

-- Preparing departmental Travel Claims, obtaining the appropriate signatures, and submitting documentation to the Travel Office within 30 days after the date of travel.
+- Preparing and submitting complete and accurate Concur Travel Expense Reports within 60 days after the date of travel.

 - Be the departmental liaison with the Travel Office regarding all travel matters.